-Hardington Moor NNR comprises three meadows surrounded by established hedges.
+Hardington Moor NNR comprises three meadows of species-rich grassland surrounded by established hedges.

-Hardington Moor is 1 km south of the A30, 4 km south west of Yeovil.
-The reserve is east of, and immediately adjacent to, the minor road (Coker Hill Lane) from Hardington Mandeville to West Coker.
+Hardington Moor is 2.5 miles south west of Yeovil, off the A30.
+The reserve is adjacent to Coker Hill Lane from Hardington Mandeville to West Coker.

 The nearest toilet and refreshment facilities are in nearby villages.